lasse-steinnes/FYS4150-Project5/README.md

   2. set_initial: Initializes the solution vector u_n with zero everywhere, except at the boundaries.
 The boundaries are set to u_n(0) = 0 and u_n(Nx) = 1.
   3. advance: Moving the system to a new moment in time and calculates the new solution vector u, except at the boundaries which are fixed during the entire       simulation.
   4. solve: Advances the system multiple moments in time by calling the method advance Nt times.
 For every advancement the corresponding solutions are written to file.
-  5. convergence_rate: Finds the convergence rate of the explicit forward euler method.
-  6. The other methods provided are write to file methods.
+  5. The other methods provided are write to file methods.

 - [implicit.cpp](https://github.com/lasse-steinnes/FYS4150-Project5/blob/main/code-and-results/implicit.cpp): The subclass which solves the diffusion equation using both implicit backward euler and implicit Crank-Nicholson methods.
 Subclass methods provided are given in following order
   1. init: Sets up member parameters and vectors by calling the superclass method initialize from finitediffs.cpp.
 In addition, the method also redifines number of spatial grid points and some vectors since the implicit methods only uses the inner points of the system.
 An option is also made to initialize the system either for backward euler or Crank-Nicholson.